tari-labs/tari-university/_posts/consensus-mechanisms/2020-03-03-Introduction-to-Applications-of-Byzantine-Consensus-Mechanisms.md

 layout: post
 title:  Introduction to Applications of Byzantine Consensus Mechanisms
 date:   2020-03-03 15:00:00 +0300
+postid: cm03
+format: article
+level: intermediate
 redirect_from: /consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.html
 image:  '/images/banner-03.jpg'
 category: consensus-mechanisms
 tags:   [consensus-mechanisms]
 featured: false
-excerpttext: When considering how Tari will potentially build its second layer, an analysis of the most promising Byzantine Consensus Mechanisms and their applications was sought.
+description: When considering how Tari will potentially build its second layer, an analysis of the most promising Byzantine Consensus Mechanisms and their applications was sought.
 ---

 ## Table of Contents